joshua-andreychuk/spark-sql-flight-data/README.md

 ---

 ## Tools and Technologies
 - **Apache Spark**: Spark SQL and DataFrame API for distributed data processing.
+- **HDFS**: Distributed storage system for managing large datasets.
 - **Scala**: Primary programming language for Spark operations.
 - **Jupyter Notebook**: Interactive environment to document and run the analysis.